jmce22/pands-problem-sheet/README.md

     only the last 4 digits showing (and the first 6 digits replaced with Xs).
     Extra part: Modify the program to deal with account numbers of any length, commenting on your assumptions.

-The third week's homework built upon the topics covered in week 3: variables, built-in functions, manipulating strings, and using f-strings to print out Python expressions in a string format.\
+The third week's task built upon the topics covered in week 3: variables, built-in functions, manipulating strings, and using f-strings to print out Python expressions in a string format.\
 It consisted of two parts: the first part had explicit instructions, whereas the second part required us to set out our assumptions behind our script.

 I placed a lower limit of seven digits for the account number, because a five or six digit account number doesn't gain from having only one or two of its digits hidden.
 I did not make assumptions on the upper bound of how many digits an account number can be, in order to stick to the instructions for the exercise, even if in practice it is unusual for an account number to contain, for example, 100 digits.